facebookarchive/flux/examples/flux-concepts/README.md

 2. It accesses a list of the Todos and renders them in a readable format for the user to interact with.
-3. When a user types in the title of a new Todo and hits enter the view will dispatch an action notifying all stores.
+3. When a user types in the title of a new Todo and hits enter the view will send an action to the dispatcher, which will notify all stores.
 4. The TodoStore handles the action and adds another Todo to its internal data structure, then emits a "change" event.
 5. The main view is listening for the "change" event.
 It gets the event,